-Adelle McElveen is Third Wave Fashion’s research and strategy lead.
+Adelle McElveen is a research contributor.
 Her area of focus is on fashion tech startups; specifically, how they can improve the way people understand, relate to, and use fashion in their everyday lives.
 She spent a combined five years working at Facebook and Google, and was the chief of staff of a political campaign in Humboldt County, CA. She holds a B.A. in International Studies from the University of Chicago and is currently pursuing an M.A. in Fashion Studies from Parsons School of Design.

 Contributor Karol Munoz is a co-founder and lead designer at Luma Legacy, an upcoming smart jewelry product that will connect us to our digital memories.
 After getting a Graphic Design degree from Fashion Institute of Technology, she jumped all the way into designing experiences for digital products.
 She likes connecting the dots and is passionate about self expression and understanding people’s habits.
 By sharing her experience she hopes to make the world of hardware startups more transparent.